LuqJensen/USE/README.md

 ## Requirements

-+ Platform: Linux, Windows, Mac or Oracle Solaris
++ Platform: Linux, Windows, Mac(IS NOT CURRENTLY SUPPORTED) or Oracle Solaris
 + Java SE Development Kit ≥ 8.0.310.13
 + Java Runtime ≥ 8.0.310
 + PostgreSQL ≥ 9.4
 + JavaFX Scene Builder ≥ 2.0
 + JUnit ≥ 4.10

+NOTE: Mac IS NOT currently supported, because the software simply does'nt work on Mac.
+We suspect this is due to a bug within Java Runtime 8.0.x Specifically with either JFrames or Lambdas.
+We have not tried to reproduce this bug on other Java versions, due to time limitations.

 ## Install